transcom/mymove-docs/docs/backend/guides/how-to/manage-golang-with-asdf.md

 ## Why ASDF?

-To find out more on why asdf was chosen please read [ADR 0056 - Use asdf to manage golang versoins in development](https://github.com/transcom/mymove/blob/master/docs/adr/0056-use-asdf-to-manage-golang-versions-in-development.md)
+To find out more on why asdf was chosen please read [ADR 0056 - Use asdf to manage golang versions in development](/docs/adrs/0056-use-asdf-to-manage-golang-versions-in-development.md)

 ## Why `asdf global golang <version>`?